-Mustakim is continually touched by the very personal stories behind each person who he is privileged to meet through hiswork in journalism, be this as part of BBC documentaries he helps develop and produce, or investigative features he made alongside my BA English Language and Linguistics degree.
+Investigative Journalist Mustakim is continually touched by the very personal stories behind each person who he is privileged to meet through his work in journalism, be this as part of BBC documentaries he helps develop and produce, or investigative features he made alongside his BA English Language and Linguistics degree.
 Every story told is one step forward in the interests of helping to show audiences what’s really going on in the world – the good, bad, and the ugly.
-He has been fortunate to have been able to use hiscommunity background to aid him in ensuring those who very often feel too afraid to speak out, marginalised or voiceless in society, are given a platform and are not forgotten.

-As an interdisciplinary researcher and visual artist, Taqwa is interested in how film, art, and design can be used to explore historical and post-colonial notions of identity, Islam, and social-spatial organisation.
+Taqwa is interested in storytelling via film, audio, art, and design to explore a wide range of issues from architecture, grief, wellbeing and poetry to decolonisation and Islamic cultural heritage in the UK, MENA and South Asia.
 During her BA Middle Eastern Studies (University of Cambridge), she realised that the rewriting of colonially-informed narratives is essential to challenge assumptions and foster more nuanced, critical thinking within British Muslim and wider non-Muslim communities.

-Undertaking traditional Islamic studies at Ebrahim College and Cambridge Muslim College afforded Taqwainsight into the relevance of Islamic paradigms to post-colonial experiences.
-Living abroad in Iran and Jordan, revealed to me the potential to bring such useful but esoteric academic discourse into the universal language of film through human story-telling.
-For me, the power of visual imagery to immortalise and express concepts in a way that words cannot is evident in how Islamic heritage has successfully preserved its core ideas and values through art and architecture.
-Film is a relatively new media that can celebrate and contribute to this heritage.
+Undertaking traditional Islamic studies at Cambridge Muslim College afforded Taqwa insight into the relevance of Islamic paradigms to post-colonial experiences.
+She aims to bring such useful but esoteric academic discourse into the universal languages of film and audio through personal human story-telling.
+The power of visual imagery to immortalise and express concepts in a way that words cannot is evidence in how Islamic heritage has successfully preserved its core ideas and values through art, poetry and architecture.
+Film and audio are media that can celebrate and contribute to this heritage.